-Students must pass all modules from year one to progress to the second year of the MSc Physics with Extended Research stream.
-At the discretion of the programme director, a student may carry a small number of resits into the second year.
+You must pass all modules from year one to progress to the second year of the MSc Physics with Extended Research stream.
+At the discretion of the programme director, you may carry a small number of resits into the second year.